AnnaFrick/lab2-module/README.md

 # Lab 2 Module - Character Analysis Module

-A JavaScript module for analyzing texts to count and display characters, vowels, consonants and retrieve character statistics.
+The Character Analysis Module is a JavaScript module for analyzing texts.
+With help from this module you can count and display characters, vowels, consonants and retrieve character statistics.

+**Some clarifications:**
+- Characters are all the characters in the text, excluding spaces, punctuation marks and so on.
+- Vowels are the letters a, e, i, o, u and y (excluding the swedish vocabulary).
+- Consonants are all letters except the vowels.
+- Other characters are all characters that are not letters like numbers, punctuation marks and so on (spaces are not included).
+- Character statistics shows the top five characters, vowels and consonants from the text.

-This module analysis a txt-file in some limited ways.
-What more could be analyzed in a txt-file?
-Maybe a future developement for the eager programmer to implement.
+This module analysis a text as a string in the earlier mentioned ways.
+What more could be analyzed from a text?
+Maybe a future developement for the eager programmer to implement in this module.

 ## Installation